 I have a step-by-step guide on how to install Cloudflare on WordPress, check it out.

-However, Cloudflare is not a silver bullet to fix all the security and performance issues.
+However, Cloudflare is not a silver bullet to fix all the security and performance issues of your websites.
 It has some disadvantages too.

 The main problem is that your website’s availability entirely depends on their systems.
-I’ve experienced inconsistent speed a few times in the past.
+I’ve experienced inconsistent response times a few times in the past.

 But overall, using Cloudflare will only bring benefits to most websites.